 COVID 19 UPDATES

 We have all now been working for some time within the new reality of a world with coronavirus, and although restrictions are now starting to be eased, our priority continues to be the safety and well-being of our clients and colleagues.
 We have applied government guidance and precautions to make the office safe for our colleagues and now have some capacity to hold face to face meetings on site.
 We can of course continue to have video meetings and you can still contact us by telephone, email or by using our Tally Exchange secure portal to exchange information.
 We will be picking up and sending post from the office and you can bring or collect documents during offices hours, or post them through our letterbox.
+For the moment the easing of restrictions which took effect on 19 July has made little difference to our working practices, but we will keep this under review as time goes on.

 Coronavirus continues to cause difficulty and uncertainty for businesses and their owners.
 We are here to help you to find reliable sources of information so that you can make your own informed decisions about your business.
 We will be keeping this page updated for any significant announcements affecting business.